 |Cryptosporidium, oocysts / L||ND||ND||ND||ND||ND||ND||ND||ND||ND||ND||ND||ND|

 |Turbidity / NTUs||19.1||19.9||11.0||7.12||10.8||63.5||40.52||24.3||128||44.1||19.6||8.1|

 Some people may be more vulnerable to contaminants in drinking water than the general population.
 Immuno-compromised persons, such persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-Environmental Protection Agency/Center for Disease Control guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants are available from the Safe Drinking Water Hotline (800) 426-4791.
+Environmental Protection Agency/Center for Disease Control publishes guidelines on appropriate means to lessen the risk of infection by cryptosporidium and other microbiological contaminants.
+These guidelines are available from the Safe Drinking Water Hotline at (800) 426-4791.

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-We are responsible for providing high-quality drinking water, but we cannot control the variety of materials used in plumbing components.
-When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
+We are responsible for providing high-quality drinking water, but we cannot control the variety of materials used in home plumbing components.
+You can minimize the potential for lead exposure by flushing your tap for 30 seconds to two minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure are available from the Safe Drinking Water Hotline (800) 426-4791 or at http://www.epa.gov/safewater/lead.
+Information about lead in drinking water, testing methods and steps you can take to minimize exposure are available from the Safe Drinking Water Hotline at (800) 426-4791 or http://www.epa.gov/safewater/lead.